 Waste Discharge Authorizations

 The Waste Discharge Regulation defines what industries, activities and operations require authorizations to discharge or release waste to the air, water, and land under the Environmental Management Act (EMA) in B.C.
 Find out how to apply and what is required to obtain an authorization.

 Types of Authorizations

-The Ministry has two types of regulations to authorize common types of waste discharges: 1) those issued by Cabinet, 2) and those issued by the Minister of Environment (Codes of Practice).
+The Ministry has two types of regulations to authorize common types of waste discharges: 1) those issued by Cabinet, 2) and those issued by a Minister (Codes of Practice).
 These regulations, including Codes of Practice, set out common or standard terms and conditions required to discharge waste.